JMendyk/place-holder/README.md

 |height          |height        |height of the placeholder                 |
 |text color      |color         |color of the text in the placeholder      |
 |background color|bg            |color of the background of the placeholder|

+###Additional Info
+My inspiration to create this element was [PLACEHOLD.IT](placehold.it), I thought that using **placehold.it** might be impossible if you are offline. **PLACEHOLD.IT** image weight and load time depends on the size of it and bandwidth.
+My project does not have this problem because there is not generated image, just HTML+CSS+JS which is only (1,44KB normal, 790B minified).